pmuens/awesome-serverless/README.md

 - [Infoword article](http://www.infoworld.com/article/2990795/cloud-computing/jaws-takes-a-bite-out-of-aws-lambda-app-deployment.html) - Infoworld blog post discussing Serverless (formerly known as JAWS)
 - [Interview with the Parallax agency](https://serverlesscode.com/post/david-guetta-online-recording-with-lambda) - Interview how [This ones for you](http://thisonesforyou.com) was developed with the Serverless framework
 - [Example AWS infrastructure](https://serverlesscode.com/images/guetta_article/image04.png) - Example cloud infrastructure for a Serverless project
-- [Getting started with JAWS on AWS](https://aws.amazon.com/de/blogs/compute/getting-started-with-jaws-on-amazon-web-services/) - Getting started guide with Serverless by Amazon (might be deprecated)
 - [Build a Serverless REST API in Minutes with the Serverless Framework](https://blog.codeship.com/a-serverless-rest-api-in-minutes/) - Most recent "getting started" post as of Jan 2016
 - [Moving from Ruby on Rails to Serverless](http://microapps.com/blog/learnt-building-monolithic-rails-app/) - Blog post why and how this transition was made
 - [Zerosharp blog posts series](http://blog.zerosharp.com/serverless-framework-part-1-up-and-running/) - Step-by-step development of an example application